BCC Communication Pathway

 How it forms love

-A leader is someone who takes personal responsibility for another person's growth.
-This is the baton pass at its most intentional.
 Every leader formed at BCC multiplies love.
 They are no longer a single expression of it.
 They reproduce it.

 Convictions it activates